chrisdwheatley/jasmine-scaffold-sublime-text/README.md

 A Sublime Text plugin to help scaffold out your [Jasmine](https://github.com/jasmine/jasmine) tests without the JS.

+### Installation

+You can install via [Sublime Package Control](https://packagecontrol.io/installation).

+Open 'Package Control: Install Package' in your Command Palette and search for 'jasmine scaffold'.

+The plugin should be picked up automatically.
+If not then you may need to restart Sublime Text.

 ### Usage

 * Write your specifications in plain English, indenting where required. e.g.